IntersectAustralia/hcsvlab-docs/RLibrary.md

     client$create_item_list(items, name)

-where items is a list of item URIS (e.g. client$search_metadata("some query")$items) and name is the name of the item list to be created
+where items is a list of item URIS (e.g. client$search_metadata("some query")$items, list("app.hcsvlab.org.au/catalog/hcsvlab:100", "app.hcsvlab.org.au/catalog/hcsvlab:101")) and name is the name of the item list to be created

 Example Response: